Medical Malpractice Attorneys In Georgia

 In order for a doctor to be liable for malpractice, he or she must breach the “standard of care.”
 This means that doctors must exercise such reasonable care and skill for their patients as is ordinarily employed in the medical profession under similar conditions and circumstances.
 In cases arising in Georgia emergency departments, Plaintiffs must prove gross negligence by clear and convincing evidence.

-How do inured patients prove their doctor breached the standard of care and committed malpractice?
+How do injured patients prove their doctor breached the standard of care and committed malpractice?
 In Georgia, this is done with expert testimony.
 Malpractice cases usually require expert testimony from someone in the same profession as the negligent doctor setting forth the applicable standard of care and how it was breached.
 Georgia law requires that the expert be someone who regularly engaged in the practice or teaching three of the past five years in the same area or practice or specialty.
 In most cases, the Plaintiff must include an affidavit from the expert when filing the lawsuit.
+Anyone who files a medical malpractice case in Georgia must pay careful attention to the requirements of O.C.G.A. § 9-11-9.1 because that is the statute that must be followed regarding expert witness affidavits in professional malpractice cases.

 Medical Malpractice cases can arise from the negligence of doctors in many areas.
 Some examples include: